Leatherface (band): Post-split

 After Leatherface disbanded, Stubbs moved on to two new bands, Jesse and Pope.
 Jesse released three singles and one self-titled album between 1995 and 1998.
 Stubbs also performed solo and released one single in 1995 and a 10’’ EP in 2001, while Hammond formed Dr Bison.

 Stubbs was featured on Duncan Redmonds' 2009 collaboration album Bubble and Squeak on four tracks alongside Redmonds, Loz Wong (Snuff) and Wes Wasley (Consumed, Billy No Mates) calling themselves "The Pissmops".
 He was referenced in Franz Nicolay's song "Frankie Stubbs Tears".

 'Heart is Home' was among the first four VinylVideos ever produced.

 Musical style and legacy

 Leatherface's music has been described as a cross between Hüsker Dü and Motörhead, a notable element being Stubbs' rasping, "gravelly" vocals.
-Critics has categorised them as emo, melodic hardcore and punk rock.
+Critics have categorised them as emo, melodic hardcore and punk rock.

-They have cited influences including Dag Nasty, the Exploited, Descendents, the Police, Sex Pistols, AC/DC, Motörhead and the Blood.
+They have cited influences including Dag Nasty, the Exploited, Descendents, the Police, Sex Pistols, AC/DC, Steel Pulse, the Ruts, Motörhead and the Blood.

-They have been cited as influence by Samiam, American Nightmare, Lifetime, Hot Water Music, Mil-Spec, Avail, Dillinger Four and the Gaslight Anthem.
-Alternative Press cited them as an influenced upon the development of the pop-punk genre, while New Noise Magazine noted them as establishing the sound of Gainesville punk, stating "it’s almost like the Gainesville sound, but the Gainesville sound really came from Sunderland."
+They have been cited as influence by Samiam, American Nightmare, Lifetime, Broccoli, the Sainte Catherines, the Hold Steady, the Cribs, American Steel, Hot Water Music, Lemuria, Mil-Spec, Avail, Dillinger Four and the Gaslight Anthem.
+Alternative Press cited them as an influenced upon the development of the pop-punk genre, while New Noise Magazine noted them as establishing the sound of Gainesville punk, stating "the Gainesville sound really came from Sunderland."